aMarCruz/rollup-plugin-cleanup/README.md

 sourceType | `'module'` | For the parser, change it to "script" if necessary. extensions | `.js` | Array of strings with case-insensitive extensions of files to process.

+\* Source Map support is given through the rollup `sourceMap` option.

 ### Predefined Filters

 Name    | Regex | Site/Description